Shamskol/node-api4-guided/README.md

 -read the port from the environment: `const define a start script in package.json that uses node (instead of nodemon) to run the server.
--by default heroku will run your application with "npm start"
+-by default heroku will run your application with "npm start" -create a new applicaion on heroku
+-connect the app to Github (repository + branch)